-Two of the most popular spices for a Shrimp Boil are Old Bay Seasoning and Zatarain’s Seasoning.
+Old Bay Seasoning and Zatarain’s Seasoning are two of the most popular spices for a Shrimp Boil.
 Both of these seasonings are great for using on a Shrimp Boil.
 However, Old Bay Seasoning seems to be the more commonly used spice mix.
 Old Bay is the Shrimp Boil seasoning we use in our recipe.